SaehwanPark/fsharp-for-researchers/content/chapter00_preface.md

 # Preface

-Welcome to a book written for the researcher who is tired of debugging runtime errors at 2:00 AM.
+Welcome to a thin-ish book written for the researcher who is tired of debugging runtime errors at 2:00 AM.

 If you are reading this, you are likely comfortable with Python.
 You have probably spent years mastering NumPy arrays, wrangling pandas DataFrames, and generating Matplotlib charts.
 You know the power of the Python ecosystem—the immense library of tools that allows you to go from a blank file to a working prototype in an afternoon.